eobanb/billtrack/README.md

 Billtrack is a small web application that consists of:

-1. A Wordpress plugin (`ipm-billtrack`) that creates a custom hierarchical post type, 'billupdates'
+* A Wordpress plugin (`ipm-billtrack`) that creates a custom hierarchical post type, 'billupdates'
-2. A pair of Wordpress template files (`page-billtrack.php` and `page-bills.php`), usable with any theme, which outputs the bill updates as a Javascript object and the bills as `<option>` elements for navigational purposes
+* A pair of Wordpress template files (`page-billtrack.php` and `page-bills.php`), usable with any theme, which outputs the bill updates as a Javascript object and the bills as `<option>` elements for navigational purposes
-3. A CMS-independent widget (`billtrack-app`) which presents the bill updates as a web interactive, using listjs.
+* A CMS-independent widget (`billtrack-app`) which presents the bill updates as a web interactive, using listjs.

 ## Getting started

-To get started, first install and activate the WP plugin (`ipm-billtrack` / 'BillTrack backend').
+1. Install and activate the WP plugin (`ipm-billtrack` / 'BillTrack backend').
 On activation, the custom post type 'billupdates' will be generated.
 If the post type already exists as a flat post type, it will be converted to a hierarchical post type.
 Start by creating a new bill post with a title, description in the post body, and two custom fields ('bill_number' and 'bill_topic').

-Then, create a few child posts of the bill post to create updates, with a title, description, and tags.
+2. Create a few child posts of the bill post to create updates, with a title, description, and tags.

-Next, add the files `page-billtrack.php` and `page-bills.php` to your WP theme, and create two Pages, one called 'Billtrack' and the other called 'Bills'.
+3. Next, add the files `page-billtrack.php` and `page-bills.php` to your WP theme, and create two Pages, one called 'Billtrack' and the other called 'Bills'.
 Wordpress with automatically use the proper page templates if you use matching `page-*.php` filenames and page names.

 Note that by default, the WP loop is limited to 500 bills and 500 updates for performance reasons.
 I suggest using a caching mechanism in conjunction with Billtrack.